 If using Pulsar’s option to set metadata on the remote server, the same conditions as with Galaxy job handlers

 apply.
 You should create a virtualenv on the remote resource, install Galaxy’s dependencies in to it, and set an

 activate as in the Galaxy job handlers section.
 Instructions on how to

 create a virtualenv can be found under the Managing dependencies manually section.

-If you would like to force Galaxy to use Conda with Conda 4.4 or later, the simplest method is:
+If you would like to use a virtualenv created by Conda, the simplest method is:

 .venvdoes not exist.